 5. Let the bread-cakes stand in the pans for 10 minutes, then turn out onto a wire rack (or a grill):

 This last photo is hopelessly out of focus; I may replace it in due course.
 In theory, the banana bread-cake remains edible for several days.
-It goes fine with butter, jam or other spreads, but these are not necessary, especially if you have added chocolate.
-It is ideal for breakfast, lunch, after dinner, in the evening, on a picnic, on the move, at a party, or as part of a midnight snack.
+It goes fine with butter, jam or other spreads, but these are not necessary, especially if you added chocolate.
+It’s ideal for breakfast, lunch, after dinner, in the evening, on a picnic, on the move, at a party, or as part of a midnight snack.

 If you try it, let me know how you get on, and please feel free to suggest further additions or adaptations.